 If you have the opportunity to buy a car with LED headlights at roughly the same price as a model with xenon lights, we suggest going for the LEDs.

-They use less energy, they offer slightly better illumination, and they’ll last longer.
+While not as bright as xenons, LEDs offer decent illumination, use less energy, and last longer.
 But if the cost is dramatically more, we’d probably skip it.
 That’s because xenon headlights are also excellent.
-However, as LEDs become cheaper to make, expect to see them in a wider range of vehicles.
+However, as LEDs become cheaper to make, expect to see them in a broader range of vehicles.